|How's your Alum PowerBook G4 Finish Holding Up?

 covered under Apple Care.

-Although exceptions might be made in some cases, I didn't think AppleCare (or the original warranty) normally covered 'wear and tear' items so I searched and found Apple's AppleCare Repair Agreement page, which has a link to a PDF doc of "Terms and Conditions" and in that doc under "Exclusions - the Plan does not cover:", the last item says:
+Although exceptions might be made in some cases, I didn't think AppleCare (or the original warranty) normally covered 'wear and tear' items so I searched and found Apple's AppleCare Repair Agreement page (link later revised since this 2006 posting), which had a link to a PDF doc of "Terms and Conditions" and in that doc under "Exclusions - the Plan does not cover:", the last item says:

 "g.
 Repair, replacement, or maintenance of wear-and-tear items such as cases,